grezeh/katerpillar/README.md

 # katerpillar
-some things on my _katerpillar_ board design
+some things that tickle my brain- _katerpillar_ board design

 The initial design points are ready.
 PCB commisioned.